TaqdeesHigh/Vidplo-Storage/readme.md

-# Vidplo Storage - Open Source Video Platform Backend
+# Vidplo Storage - Open Source

 This is the Storage service for Vidplo, a video platform.
 It handles video uploads, encoding, storage, streaming, and management.
 This code is designed to be open-source, allowing for community contributions and customization.